 Sam was the first to suffer.
 Notwithstanding the bad start to their relationship, Janet found herself warming to the younger woman who made herself a niche somewhere between an acquaintance and a friend.

-‘That’s too bad, Sam,’ said Janet, concerned for her newfound friend, but really more concerned about the effect on her own work.
+‘That is too bad, Sam,’ said Janet, concerned for her newfound friend, but really more worried about the effect it would have on her own work.

-‘I don’t know what I’m going to do without you either, Sam.
-I’ve grown to rely on you, and even to like you a bit.’
+‘I don’t know what I am going to do without you either, Sam.
+I have grown to rely on you, and even to like you a bit.’

-She winked at the younger woman but Sam wasn’t in the mood for any of Janet’s offbeat humour.
-She had worked hard at bringing her rambunctious nature and sarcastic tongue more in keeping with her religious belief but it hadn’t been easy.
+She winked at the younger woman but Sam was not in the mood for any of Janet’s offbeat humour.
+She had worked hard at bringing her rambunctious nature and sarcastic tongue more in keeping with her religious belief but it had not been easy.
 Rowing up stream was the way she described it once to the young attorney.

 Nevertheless she appreciated the friendship that had grown between them and the understatement was not entirely lost.
 Sam was one of the few who understood when Janet burst into tears for no obvious reason.